 Wright State University will conduct its seventh annual Dance Intensive Workshop on Saturday, April 23, 2016 from 10 a.m.- 4 p.m. on campus at the Creative Arts Center.
 The faculty and students of Wright State University’s Dance Program are thrilled to share a broad spectrum of dance styles and teachers with you.
 Faculty members Teressa Wylie McWilliams, Gina Walther, Justin Gibbs, and Greg Hellems along with various guest instructors will teach technique classes in jazz, tap, modern, ballet, pointe, hip-hop and lyrical.
 Each participant will receive a complimentary ticket to the Spring Dance Concert held in the Festival Playhouse in the Creative Arts Center on WSU Campus.

 The cost for the entire day is only $45.

-Please contact Teressa McWilliams at (937) 775-3792 or by email at firstname.lastname@example.org for more information.
-We hope to see you in April for an amazing day filled with what we love and want to share with you--DANCE!
+Please contact Teressa McWilliams at (937) 775-3792 or by email at email@example.com for more information.
+We hope to see you in April for a creative, inspiring day of DANCE!

 More information is available.
-Letter of information, registration forms, and the schedule of classes in PDF format are available below.
+Letter of information, registration forms, and the schedule of classes are available below.